Stumblinbear/agui/docs/src/usage/keyed-widgets.md

 ## Global Keys

-Global keys, just like global state, can be used throughout the entirety of your application.
+Global keys, just like globals, can be used throughout the entirety of your application.
 They **must** follow the convention of each key being entirely unique to your application, and should not be used by third party widget crates.
 Third parties should use unique keys, or accept a key as a parameter.

 ```rust,noplaypen
 Key::global(hashable_value)